Kentucky Traffic Ticket Lawyer in Covington, KY

 Addressing Traffic Citations and Whether You Can Fight Them

-You’re driving along, vibing to your favorite radio station, when you see blue lights in your rearview mirror.
+You’re driving along, vibing to your favorite radio station when you see blue lights in your rearview mirror.
 You look down and realize you were going faster than you intended.
 Fifteen minutes later, you’re pulling away from the traffic stop with a speeding ticket and a fine.
-Speeding tickets and other traffic tickets are common occurrences on Kentucky’s roads and highways, and many people just pay the ticket and move on with their lives.
-But this may not always be in your best interests.

 What Are the Penalties for Getting a Traffic Ticket?